-We pulled into Bercy Station, saw the endless line waiting for cabs, said “screw that noise,” and dragged our many bags to the Metro station yet again.
-The weather in France was nothing like that of Italy, it was overcast and gray reinforcing the depressing monotony of life.
-The chill inspired us to bust out our Moonstone® jackets which turned out to be a good call because, when we got off at our stop, it was pouring rain outside.
-C’est la vie.
+We pulled into Paris France (Bercy Station, to be specific), saw the endless line waiting for cabs, said “screw that noise,” and dragged our many bags to the Metro station once again.
+The weather in France was nothing like that of Italy.
+It was overcast and gray, reinforcing the depressing monotony of life in France.
+The chill inspired us to bust out our Moonstone® jackets, which turned out to be a good call because, when we got off at our stop, it was pouring rain outside.
+C'est la vie.

 Paris France is a lot like what you see in movies.

-Fortunately, the Metro station put us only two blocks away from Rue de Rivoli and our hotel, Hotel French Louvre.
-The location of the hotel couldn’t have been better (although we were a bit too close to the creepiest building in the world, the Hotel de Ville, for my liking).
+Fortunately, the Metro station put us only two blocks away from Rue de Rivoli and our accommodations, Hotel French Louvre.
+The location of which couldn't have been better.
+Although we were a bit too close to the creepiest building in the world, the Hotel de Ville, for my liking.

 Paris France was our butter-soaked oyster.

 When finally we woke up, it was still raining in Paris France, so we went to the Louvre.
 After 3pm, admission is only 5 Euros (as opposed to 7.5) and we soon found out why.
 Much of the museum was already either closed or closing.
 We missed an entire wing of The Louvre, but we managed to see the Mona Lisa, some Michelangelos and a lot of other cool paintings and sculptures through our rage-blinded eyes.
 Many of which were very large and impressively framed.

 We burned through the still-open sections in about 4 hours.
 When we were done, we sat down to rest and have a $5 Coke-Light at the museum café.
 Then I sat in front of Michelangelo's “Prisoners” sculpture and tried to draw it.
 I was flatteringly mistaken for a museum artist by a woman claiming to be an art professor at a University in Spain.
 (Apparently they sell alcohol in the Louvre as well.)